JackSzwergold/Preworn-Main/markdown/tutorials/mamp_part_1.md

 	http://localhost:8888/MAMP/phpinfo.php

-Once you figure out which PHP ini configuration file you are using, you can then edit the config file like so.
+Once you find the `Loaded Configuration File` value and you figure out which PHP ini configuration file you are using, you can then edit the config file like so.
 I like to use [BBEdit][3], so this is how I call it from the command line:

 	bbedit /Applications/MAMP/bin/php/php5.4.10/conf/php.ini